shaneharper/vim-code_block_markers/README.md

 <tr>
 <td>jj</td>
-<td>An insert mode mapping that continues insertion beyond current end of block.
+<td>An insert mode mapping that continues insertion beyond the end of the current block.
 </tr>

 <tr>